-TO CREATE A CURVE IN THE WORKPIECE:
+TO CREATE A CURVE IN TH5E WORKPIECE:

-- 1. Use the diameter adjustment knobs to fully lower the rear roller below the level of the bottom roller, then rotate the thickness adjustment leaf bolts counterclockwise until the upper roller can be lifted with enough clearance for the workpiece. - NOTE: Performing multiple passes through the machine with gradual reductions in the curve radius produces better results than trying to make the curve in one or two passes. - 2.
-Insert the workpiece between the upper and lower rollers and just over the rear roller, as illustrated in Figure 12, then tighten the thickness adjustment leaf bolts down to hold the workpiece securely.
+- 1. Use the diameter adjustment knobs to fully lower the rear roller below the level of the bottom roller, then rotate the thickness adjustment leaf bolts counterclockwise until the upper roller can be lifted with enough clearance for the workpiece. - NOTE: Performing multiple passes through the machine with gradual reductions in the curve radius produces better results than trying to make the curve in one or two passes. - Insert the workpiece between the upper and lower rollers and just over the rear roller, as illustrated in Figure 17, then snug the thickness adjustment leaf bolts down to hold the workpiece securely.
 Make sure you tighten the leaf bolts exactly the same amount. - 3.
-Use the diameter adjustment knobs to raise the rear roller, then use the hand crank to pass the workpiece through the machine (see the illustrations in Figure 13-14). - NOTE: For good results, make the first bend about 25% of the the final radius, then slightly increase the bend by 25% with each successive pass until the final radius has been reached.
+Use the diameter adjustment knobs to raise the rear roller, then use the hand crank to pass the workpiece through the machine (see the illustrations in Figure 18-19). - NOTE: For good results, make the first bend less than the final radius, then slightly decrease the bend with each successive pass until the final radius has been reached.

-NOTE: If your workpiece has an undesired initial flat, as illustrated in Figure 14, you can remove it by flipping the workpiece around and pass it through the front of the machine so that the initial flat enters last.
+NOTE: If your workpiece has an undesired initial flat, as illustrated in Figure 19, you can remove it by flipping the workpiece around and pass it through the front of the machine so that the initial flat enters last.